KevinL10/wirecrab/README.md

 ### Roadmap
 - [ ] Listen on all network interfaces
-- [ ] Resolve IP reverse lookups with the DNS traffic capture
+- [x] Resolve IP reverse lookups with the DNS traffic capture
 - [ ] Clean up terminal UI
+- [ ] Add option to flush system and browser DNS